punit51234/TalentFlow/README.md

 * *“Server-like” API* simulated with MSW/Mirage (latency + error injection)
 * *Persistence*: IndexedDB (Dexie/localForage).
 App restores from local DB on refresh

-> ℹ In demo builds where local persistence is disabled/cleared, changes appear *temporary* and reset on refresh.
-In normal mode, Dexie/localForage keep data across reloads unless you clear site data.

 ---

 ## 🧭 Table of Contents